hyperledger/fabric-private-chaincode/README.md

 configuring these files correctly for HW mode, this will result in above error.

+#### no Raft leader
+The following error message sometimes appears when running the integration tests in the folder:
+``$FPC_PATH/integration/Makefile``
+The output contains the following:
+``got unexpected status: SERVICE_UNAVAILABLE -- no Raft leader``

+Rerunning the tests usually works.
+If this error appers during the make step of [building FPC](../fabric-private-chaincode/README.md#build-fabric-private-chaincode) than uncommenting some integration tests fixes the issue.

+#### Working with the FPC dev container

+To make starting and stopping the dev container more reliable it is advised to use the following commands:
+* Start the container: ``docker start fpc-development-main``
+* Open a shell in the container: ``docker exec -i -t fpc-development-main bash``
+* Stop the container: ``docker stop fpc-development-main``

 ### Building Documentation

 To build documentation (e.g., images from the PlantUML `.puml` files), you will have to install `java` and download `plantuml.jar`.
 Either put `plantuml.jar` into